avinashbabudonthu/java/maven/notes.md

 	* install
 	* deploy
 * validate
 	* validates the project is correct and has all the necessary information is available
+	* This also makes sure the dependencies are downloaded.
 * compile
 	* phase where our source code is compiled.
 Here test code will not compile
 * test